Share this post on:

 David Keirsey, born in 1921, was an American psychologist specializing in conflict management and family counseling.
 He began researching human behavior and Personality in the 1940s.

-Keirsey blended the Myers-Briggs Personality Types with Ernst Kretschmer’s model of the Four Temperaments.
-This led to the Keirsey Temperament Sorter, which was made famous by his book “Please Understand Me.”
+Keirsey blended the Myers-Briggs Personality Types with Ernst Kretschmer’s model of the Four Temperaments, developing the Keirsey Temperament Sorter, which was made famous by his book “Please Understand Me.”

 Instead of using the term Personality, Keirsey used Temperament.
 He viewed it as a configuration of observable Personality Traits, communication habits, patterns of action, characteristic attitudes, values, and talents.
-To Keirsy, Temperament encompasses personal needs, the contributions individuals make in the workplace, and their roles in society.
+To Keirsy, Temperament encompasses personal needs, individual contributions, workplace contributions, and societal roles.

-Keirsey correlated the sixteen MBTI Personality Types as Four Temperaments.
-He divided each Temperament into two Roles: Informative versus Directive.
-He subdivided the roles into expressive (extraverted) versus attentive (introverted) role Variables.
+Keirsey correlated the sixteen MBTI Personality Types into Four Te peraments.
+He divided each Temperament into two Roles: informative and Directive.
+He subdivided the roles into expressive (extraverted) and attentive (introverted) role Variables.

 Informative versus Directive Roles